For the Scottish Heritage

 Do NOT pay for a "family coat-of-arms", which doesn't belong to you, unless you belong to the family of a Chief of the Clan.
 Beware of carnival hacks, who promise your family history for a paltry sum of a couple of bucks.
 You can discover much more on your own.

-Bookmark any links on this page which you find interesting.
+PLEASE NOTE: Bookmark any links on this page which you find interesting.
+Use the BACK Button of your browser.
 Don't forget to come back, though!

 Please advise us about DEAD or DIFFICULT or USELESS links via our email address.
 In that way, this "Genealogy Kit" will remain useful for others.